 From there, we went to Matiari for the printing and dyeing.
 Matiari is a walled village established in the early 1400s.
 Abdullah Dada met us outside.
 They had laid down a trail of flour along the path we needed to take through these cramped alleyways to reach the Ajrak studio on the other end of town (see between the pipes on the left side of Abdullah Dada’s feet below).

 Visiting the Ajrak studio will be something I’ll remember for the rest of my life.
-It was like walking into one of those colonial town museum exhibits but it’s actually happening here and now.
 The studio itself is almost like a ranch, with goats and water buffalo relaxing in an open courtyard and a half dozen Ajrak makers sitting cross-legged inside, stamp-tapping out a variety of patterns.

 Our bandana was the main project of the day and we spent several hours reviewing samples and learning the different stages of the Ajrak process.
 They even let me dye a bandana and get my fingernails blue for the next month.